stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/1_deploy_base_application_environment.md

 The following step by step instructions will provision the application that you will use with your runbooks and playbooks.
 Explore the contents of the CloudFormation script to learn more about the environment and application.

+You will use this sample application as a sandbox to simulate application performance issue, and execute your [Runbooks](https://wa.aws.amazon.com/wat.concept.runbook.en.html) and [Playbooks](https://wa.aws.amazon.com/wat.concept.playbook.en.html) automation.
+To Investigate and remediate the issue.

 #### Actions items in this section :
 1. You will prepare the [Cloud9](https://aws.amazon.com/cloud9/) workspace launched with a new VPC.